Roco-scientist/Bluetooth_Maids_Bell/README.md

 `sudo mincom -D /dev/ttyUSB0 -b 38400`<br>
 Within minicom each command needs an enter, then ctrl-j<br>
 Replace `new_name` and `0000` with your choice<br>
 Change buad rate to 115200 with 1 stop bit and no parity.
-Set AT+ROLE=1 on the receiver bluetooth.
-This sets it to slave<br>
+Set AT+ROLE=0 on the receiver bluetooth.
+0: slave, 1: master<br>
 ```
 AT
 AT+VERSION